ezg27/FE-whatevAR/README.md

 ## Instructions for running the app on your iPhone

+1. Turn your location services on.
-1. Download Viro Media app from App Store, slide out the left panel and select "Enter Testbed".
+2. Download Viro Media app from App Store, slide out the left panel and select "Enter Testbed".
-2. Follow the instructions on the screen.
+3. Follow the instructions on the screen.

 Enjoy!